 Brainstorm on how you can show love to each other, to your children, your neighborhood, coworkers, friends, or family members.

-I’ll help you get started with the scriptures, but also search for your own.
+I’ll help you get started with the scriptures, but let me encourage you to search the scriptures yourself.

 Scriptures about Love:

 We loved because he first loved us.
 1 John 4:19

 My command is this: Love each other as I have loved you.
 John 15:12